Skip to main content

 • The pandaprobe CLI installed and authenticated — the harness reaches the platform exclusively through it.

-• An agent traced with the PandaProbe SDK, so its sessions produce scoreable traces.
+• An agent traced with the PandaProbe SDK, so its turns produce scoreable traces.

 1